Candidate Election Information

 - On the March 3, 2020 ballot: Measure E: See the Measure E page for full text and ballot arguments.

-- March 10, 2020 election: SPECIAL ALL MAIL BALLOT ELECTION-regarding alteration of community facilities district no. 8 (Communications Hill).
+- March 10, 2020 election: SPECIAL ALL MAIL BALLOT ELECTION-regarding alteration of community facilities district no. 8 (CFD-8) (Communications Hill)--Security Services and Vineyard Project.

 - Petition Circulating: Ballot title and summary: Proposed Initiative Measure Related to Mayoral Elections and Campaign Contributions